Kishimotovn/PWWeather/ReadMe.md

 - Activity Indicator and error handling with Promise pattern.
 - Autolayout are implemented for an adaptive design.

+## Testing:

+- 70 tests that cover the whole app.
+- Written with Quick/Nimble.
+- Black box tested all modules with spied on all interacted interfaces of the module.

 ## Some screen shots of the app:

 ![Home Screen](/screenshots/home.png?raw=true 'Home Screen')